singnet/dev-portal/docs/concepts/snet-cli.md

 This tool is used extensively in our tutorials and guides, to install it, follow the [setup guide](/docs/setup/requirements).

-See the CLI documentation for full details of all commands.
+See the [CLI documentation](http://snet-cli-docs.singularitynet.io/) for full details of actions the tool allows.

 ## Making a call to a SingularityNET service